10 Things You Should Know About Having Sex in Your 40s

 While it is easy to prioritize other things over your sex life at 40, you’ve got to think outside the box and come up with exciting ways to have sex.
 You can now complete your order for that sex toy lying in your cart for the last few years.

-How long shouldn’t matter, especially if the people in the relationship feel comfortable with how long it may last.
+How long shouldn’t matter, especially if the people in the relationship feel comfortable with the potential length of the relationship.

 It doesn’t matter how long sex should last in your 40s because, at this phase, most women are exploring their sexual life and getting used to it.
 They become more confident in their skin and get more comfortable with their sex life.